vbkaisetsu/clopure/README.md

 ## Multi-processing

 Some functions support multi-processing.
-If you want to enable it, prease run clopure with `-t` option.
+If you want to enable it, prease run clopure with `-p` option.
 For example, the following command launches clopure with 4 processes:
 ```
 $ clopure -t 4